VedantGhodke/VEDANTGHODKE/README.md

 # VEDANT GHODKE

-## Hello there, fellow coder!
+### Hello there, fellow coder!
 Welcome to my GitHub profile!
 You'll be amazed to see the projects developed and designed by me!

-### "When something is important enough, you do it even if the odds are not in your favor!"
 <br>

   <a href="http://vedantghodke.github.io">